IdoKapach/arkanoid-game/README.md

 # arkanoid-game!
-Arkanoid game which has 3 levels.
+Arkanoid game which has 3 levels.<br>
-You can pouse the game by tapping on "p" and continue by tapping on space.
+You can pouse the game by tapping on "p"<br>
+and continue by tapping on space.
 ## have a good time!